Mourning a Cancer Diagnosis

 Grief is what we think and feel on the inside when we lose someone or something important.
-When someone we love is diagnosed with a life-threatening illness, we experience shock, anger, guilt, sadness, and other emotions.
+When someone we love receives a cancer diagnosis, we experience shock, anger, guilt, sadness, and other emotions.
 We think many dark and difficult thoughts.
 All of these thoughts and feelings go into a pot called grief.

 Mourning is the word for grief expressed.
 While grief is what’s bottled up inside you, mourning is the opening up, the letting out, and the sharing.